 Well what if we imagine that the game your company is making is an inexpensive phone game or a facebook game?
 You could make that with a team of maybe 10 people with 3 months (not counting pre-production time) if you’re really booking it.
 That’s more than $200,000!
 And remember, this is all JUST to pay your employees to make the things that go into your game.

-Keep in mind that, as I already pointed out, this is not including any extra costs incurred besides those employees making things that go into your game — extra costs such as Marketing, Customer Support, Publisher QA, Certification, User Testing, Packaging, Shipping, Servers and IT, PR, Human Resources, Taxes, Government Fees, Accountants, Lawyers, Retailer/E-Retailer costs, and so forth (Gamestop or the Apple Store get about 30% of the sticker price).
+Keep in mind that, as I already pointed out, this is not including any extra costs incurred besides those employees making things that go into your game — extra costs such as Marketing, Customer Support, Publisher QA, Certification, User Testing, Packaging, Shipping, Servers and IT, Equipment costs (computers, target platform hardware/software, desks, chairs, lamps, game engine licensing fees and other middleware, etc), PR, Human Resources, Taxes, Government Fees, Accountants, Lawyers, Retailer/E-Retailer costs (Gamestop, Steam, or the Apple Store get about 30% of the sticker price), and so forth.

 All of these (and the countless other things I didn’t mention) bring a ton of value to the table, and are worth spending money on — so you can imagine how expensive things can get once you get out into the real world, but this might help explain a part of it.